KenethGarcia/ClassiPyGRB/README.md

 # Enhancement and Support

 **ClassiPyGRB** is a open-source package where all kinds of contributions are welcome.
-Whether you want to report a bug or submit a pull request, your feedback will be received gratefully.
+Whether you want to report a bug or submit a pull request, your feedback, comments and suggestions will be very welcome.

-Here are some ways you can get involved:
+Here are some ways you can get involved in this project:
 - Report a bug or issue on our [GitHub Issues](https://github.com/KenethGarcia/ClassiPyGRB/issues) page.
 - Suggest a new feature or improvement by opening a new issue.
 - Submit a [pull request](https://github.com/KenethGarcia/ClassiPyGRB/pulls) with your code changes or enhancements.